docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/dev/file_delete.png "File deletion"%}

-##Document conversion

-In addition to the mentioned features, DocDokuPLM can convert attached files into pdf.
-The majority of word processing formats are supported.

 ##“Checked out” and “Tasks” links

 To ensure fast access to documents, you will find two shortcut links in the left menu: